mivano/mindbyte.nl/_posts/2017-09-08-Run-the-Azure-CLI-20-on-a-VSTS-hosted-Linux-agent.md

 So when you want to use a Hosted Linux agent, then at this time of writing, it does not contain the Azure CLI.
 Luckily it is pretty easy to add.

 At the beginning of your process, add a Shell script task.
 You can use the Microsoft version however that requires you to put the script in source control.
-Alternatively, you can use a Shell script that https://github.com/openalm/Extension-UtilitiesPack[supports inline script].
+Alternatively, you can use a Shell script that [supports inline script](https://github.com/openalm/Extension-UtilitiesPack).

-You can find the script https://github.com/mivano/AzureTooling/blob/master/SetupAzureCLI.sh[here] but as it is pretty short I have included it below.
+You can find the script [here](https://github.com/mivano/AzureTooling/blob/master/SetupAzureCLI.sh) but as it is pretty short I have included it below.

 ```bash
 #!/bin/bash